newslynx/ifttt/README.md

 your applications.

-By creating a set of transformations for routing IFTTT channels to email, we can pass structured data to custom callback functions – `ifthis` – or listen to other services and send emails which can be processed by IFTTT - `thenthat`.
+By creating a set of transformations for routing IFTTT channels to email, we can pass structured data to custom email-listener functions – `ifthat` which can be routed to an arbitrary `thenthis` function that a user defines.

 ## installation / dependencies